Tannin: Drinks with tannins

 Principal human dietary sources of tannins are tea and coffee.
 Most wines aged in charred oak barrels possess tannins absorbed from the wood.
 Soils high in clay also contribute to tannins in wine grapes.
 This concentration gives wine its signature astringency.

 Coffee pulp has been found to contain low to trace amounts of tannins.

 Fruit juices

 Apple, grape and berry juices all contain high amounts of tannins.
 Sometimes tannins are even added to juices and ciders to create a more astringent feel to the taste.

 Beer

 In addition to the alpha acids extracted from hops to provide bitterness in beer, condensed tannins are also present.
-These originate both from malt and hops.
-Trained brewmasters, particularly those in Germany, consider the presence of tannins to be a flaw.
 However, in some styles, the presence of this astringency is acceptable or even desired, as, for example, in a Flanders red ale.

 In lager type beers, the tannins can form a precipitate with specific haze-forming proteins in the beer resulting in turbidity at low temperature.
 This chill haze can be prevented by removing part of the tannins or part of the haze-forming proteins.
 Tannins are removed using PVPP, haze-forming proteins by using silica or tannic acid.